paytonyau/agmicrobiomebase/Plate_1_process_draft.md

 # UK CROP MICROBIOME CRYOBANK

-### Plate 1

-This drafted process for plate 1 () required the following packages pre-installed in your Linux envernment
+This is the process for the 16S data generated from THE UK CROP MICROBIOME CRYOBANK(https://agmicrobiomebase.org), and the following packages are required to be pre-installed in your Linux environment for the sequencing analysis.
 - [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
 - [QIIME2 - the cummunity developed suite](https://qiime2.org/)
 - [FIGARO](https://github.com/Zymo-Research/figaro)